 This interdisciplinary course introduces students to the field of gender and women's studies.
 The course will enable students to understand how gender impacts their everyday lives, social institutions, and cultural practices both locally and globally.
 Additionally, students will examine the significance and meaning of one's gender identity in different historical periods, the history of feminist movements, and transnational perspectives on feminism.
 Students will also discuss how gender intersects with other identity locations such as socioeconomic class, race, ethnicity, sexuality, age, geography, and generational location.
 Lastly, students will examine and critique cultural representations and claims about women and gender identities.
-This course also satisfies the LO 2 Critical Thinking Seminar, Women's Voices, LO 3 Global Learning B, and Social Responsibility A requirements.
+This course also satisfies an LO2 Women's Voices.
+(Section filled)